Establishing work – Mothertongue

 The Pásalo Project – 2017 onwards

 In conjunction with her work for Mothertongue, Beverley has published a number of papers and chapters about language, culture and therapy.
 She has made this work central to the Pásalo Project.
 Now, drawing in senior colleagues from her history of work, Beverley is the core facilitator of the Pásalo Project, working with professionals across professional disciplines.
+In 2023, Beverley was made a Senior Visiting Research Fellow at the University of Reading as a result of her ongoing research in collaboration with Professor Teresa Murjas in the Department of Film, Theatre & Television.

 In 2018, Wellcome/Birkbeck ISSF awarded funding to the Pásalo Project and Jean-Marc Dewaele, under their Translational Activities strand.
 The funding was used to create short films and awareness-raising training material for training supervisors who train and clinically supervise couples counsellors and relationship therapists.